allegro/turnilo/docs/configuration-datacubes.md

 **bucketingStrategy** ("defaultBucket" \| "defaultNoBucket")

-Specify whether or not the dimension should be bucketed by default.
+Specify whether the dimension should be bucketed by default.
 If unspecified defaults to 'defaultBucket' for time and numeric dimensions.

 **sortStrategy** ("self" \| `someMeasureName`)